Beach Environmental Assessment, Communication, and Health Program

 Report a Problem such as sewage or oil spills or other environmental issues at your beach.

-2015 Beach List shows which beaches were sampled last season.
+DRAFT 2016 Beach List shows which beaches are proposed to be sampled this upcoming season.

 Copyright © Washington State Department of Ecology.
 See http://www.ecy.wa.gov/copyright.htm